-• Inquiry-based learning: Inquiry-based learning (Barrett, 2005; Olson, S. and Loucks, 2000) is an approach in which students are actively engaged in the learning process by asking questions, interacting with the real world, and devising multiple methods to address the questions.
+• Inquiry-based learning: Inquiry-based learning (Barrett, Mac Labhrainn, & Fallon, 2005; Olson & Loucks, 2000) is an approach in which students are actively engaged in the learning process by asking questions, interacting with the real world, and devising multiple methods to address the questions.
 For example, the teacher may ask students to prepare a presentation on an unfamiliar topic, such as maintaining an aquarium or embedded applications of computers.
 Students first identify what they already know about the topic and what they need to find out.
 Then they gather the relevant information from various sources, and synthesize it to create the presentation.
 The teacher oversees the process, provides feedback and intervenes wherever necessary.
-Detailed examples are given in section 9.3.3.
+Detailed examples are given in Sect.
+20.3.3.

-- Learning via Real-world Context: Learning is effective when it is situated in a real-life context (Bransford et. al., 1992).
-Making real world connections to the content, teaching abstract principles by establishing the need for them in a real-life context, and using analogies from students' everyday lives, are practical methods to situate learning.
+- Learning via Real-world Context: Learning is effective when it is situated in a real-life context (Bransford, Sherwood, Hasselbring, Kinzer, & Williams, 1992).
+Making real-world connections to the content, teaching abstract principles by establishing the need for them in a real-life context, and using analogies from students' everyday lives, are practical methods to situate learning.
 For example, the teacher may ask students to conduct a market survey, before introducing the concepts and skills in the use of Spreadsheets.
 Students learn data analysis, interpretation and multiple representations, using real data.
-More details are given in section 9.3.3. - Collaborative learning: Students learn more of what is taught, retain knowledge longer, are able to solve more complex problems, and are more satisfied with the process when they learn in groups (Johnson and Johnson 1998, Toten et. al., 1991).
+More details are given in Sect.
+20.3.3. - Collaborative learning: Students learn more of what is taught, retain knowledge longer, are able to solve more complex problems, and are more satisfied with the process when they learn in groups (Johnson & Johnson, 1998; Totten, Sills, Digby, & Russ, 1991).
 For example, the teacher may ask students to work in pairs for programming activities, or in larger groups to create multimedia reports on field trips. - Playfulness: Play has been found to be a developmentally appropriate way for children to learn since it facilitates problem-solving, perspective taking, social skills, and development of the mind (Bailey, 2002).
 The Computer Masti books use playfulness as an explicit basis for designing learning activities.
 For example, lessons are structured as conversations between two students and a facilitator, which a teacher may enact in class.

-9.3.2 Structure
+20.3.2 Structure